AnyLog-co/documentation/examples/Broker Setup.md

 * The assignment of the JSON data to the key ***message*** is contained within angle brackets (***<...>***) to allow, on the AnyLog CLI, processing of info provided on multiple lines, as a single line.
 Therefore, users can cut and paste the assignment above to the AnyLog CLI.
-* The assignment is ignored with missing brackets.
+* Assignments of JSON data to keys are ignored with missing brackets in the JSON structures.
 * The following command validates JSON structure:
   <pre>
   json !message test
   </pre>

-The following command publishes data on a broker and assines the published data to a topic:
+The following command publishes data on a broker and assines the published data to the ***mqtt-test*** topic:
 <pre>
 mqtt publish where broker=!ip and port=7850 and topic=mqtt-test and message=!message
 </pre>

 Using the ***mqtt publish*** command, the data is received by the node as a broker (on the configured IP and Port in the ***run broker*** commmand).
 The data is processed by the mapping instructions associated with the ***topic*** declared in the ***run msg client*** command.
 In the above example, the mapping instructions are:
 <pre>
 (name=mqtt-test and dbms=my_dbms and table=rand_data and column.timestamp.timestamp=now and column.value.float='bring [readings][][value]')
 </pre>

-Use the following commands to monitor the data flow from the broker provess to the client mapping process:
+Use the following commands to monitor the data flow from the broker process to the client mapping process:
 <pre>
 get msg broker
 get msg client